 Before any repairs are carried out, and before an undercoat is applied, it is essential for the surface to be cleaned.
 Walls may look clean to the naked eye, but that is not enough.
 Even the residue from regular household cleaners can cause problems in terms of paint adherence.
 So before any paint company comes into your home, it's a good idea to scrub and clean every surface that is going to be painted.
 Then wipe the surface down with clean water.

 Alternatively, ensure that the painters in Brisbane you commission undertake to do thorough cleaning prior to painting.
 Make sure this is included in your quotation.

-For you as the home owner, a good approach is to use inexpensive sugar soap, a large sponge and a big, clean bucket.
+For you as the homeowner, a good approach is to use inexpensive sugar soap, a large sponge and a big, clean bucket.
 In addition, some surfaces may need sanding.
 Flaking and peeling paint should also be removed by scraping and sanding prior to the sugar soap exercise.
-Whatever you do, be sure to make certain that all traces of sugar soap are washed off the surface it is repainted.
-Of course the surface should also be totally dry before painting can start.
+Whatever you do, be sure to make certain that all traces of sugar soap are washed off the surface when it is repainted.
+Of course, the surface should also be totally dry before painting can start.

 In addition to the basic cleaning procedure already described, here are our top tips for specific surfaces, including those that might need special treatment.

 The most common interior wall and ceiling surface found in Australian homes is plasterboard or Gyprock.
 The first step is to thoroughly dust the surface down.
 Then scrub off any mould, dirt or grease using sugar soap.
 This is the most effective solution to all grimy surfaces whether they were previously painted or not.
 Once you've finished scrubbing, rinse with clean, potable water and then allow to dry.